Battle of Ramu: Battle

-On the 13th morning, Myawaddy's forces had been reinforced and encouraged by their success, advanced from their stockade in Ratnapallang and occupied the hills east of Ramu across the river which flows by the town.
+On the 13th morning, Sa's forces had been reinforced and encouraged by their success, advanced from their stockade in Ratnapallang and occupied the hills east of Ramu across the river which flows by the town.
 Despite the disparity in strength, Noton resolved to hold Ramu, for he was confident that further reinforcements would arrive from Chittagong.

 During 14 May, the two 6-pounder guns managed to prevent the Burmese from crossing the river, but on the 15th they managed to cross the stream, and took possession of a tank near British position.
 The encampment was surrounded by a three-foot levee and was protected on its right flank by the river; some sixty feet right flank was another tank, which was held by a rear was also a tank, held by a strong unit of Provincials.
 The Burmese infantry made good use of natural cover and despite heavy fire proceeded to occupy the tank in front without difficulties.
-In the next two days, Burmese entrenched themselves closer and closer to the British lines despite heavy fire.
-The levies and Provincials at this point were greatly demoralized and were barely prevented from deserting.
+Arakanese levy leaders warned Norton of Burmese tactics but difficulties in translations and Norton's own mistrust led to the British forces remaining passive.
+In the next two days, the Burmese steadily exchanged fire with the British and entrenched themselves closer and closer until they all around the British lines.
+The Arakanese levies and Provincials at this point were greatly demoralized but their attempt to desert to the Burmese was stopped by Norton arresting their ringleaders.

-Captain Noton began to consider withdrawing but he had received information leading him to believe that reinforcements would arrive from Chittagong next day, and chose to hold his ground.
-Skirmishing continued all night but by the next morning, the Burmese positions had been reinforced and were entrenched within thirty yards of the British pickets at the tank.
+Noton began to consider withdrawing but he had received information that Captain Brandon would be reinforcing him from Chittagong next day, and confident of his regulars' discipline chose to hold his ground.
+Skirmishing continued all night but by the next morning, the Burmese positions had been reinforced and were entrenched within thirty yards of the British pickets at the tank and began to open fire.
+The Provincial troops and levies guarding the tank were alarmed and routed as the Burmese infantry charged.
+When the Burmese captured the tank, the remaining levies fled taking the elephants from the gunnery teams with them.

-As the Burmese began to close in, the levies and Provincials fled along with the elephants from the gunnery teams leaving the regulars severely outnumbered and without artillery support.
-Noton, with only 400 exhausted men attempted to retreat before the Burmese could attack.
-They managed to maintain order for about half a mile before being finally caught up by the Burmese cavalry, who charged and routed the remaining British troops.

-Wilson describes the closing stage of the battle as:"(A) small body of Horse attached to their force, by whom the men that fell off from the main body were instantly cut to pieces, filled (our) troops with an ungovernable panic, which rendered the exertions of their officers to preserve order unavailing."
+Under threat to be completely surrounded, Noton ordered his remaining 400 regulars to retreat as Burmese infantry swarmed all around their former positions.
+According the report by the surviving officers, they "proceeded in tolerable order for about half a mile, keeping up a desultory fire on the enemy, who poured in on us on every side in immense numbers.
+On the arrival of the enemy's cavalry, who fell upon our rear and cut to pieces numbers of sepoys, the detachment quickened its paces, and the utmost combined exertions of the officers to preserve the ranks, and effect the formation of a square, were unavailing, and each corps and company presently became so intermingled with each other, that all order and discipline became at an end."
+The Burmese cavalry charge broke all remaining order in the British force with many soldiers and officers cut down by the chasing horsemen.